-- Jaroc Holdings Ltd. is proposing a Cannabis Cultivation and Cannabis Processing use in Cell B. - Jaroc Holdings Ltd. has property at 235077, Range Road 284, and adjacent property 235095, Range Road 284 providing two entrances; - Jaroc Holdings Ltd. has redesignation to Industrial, Industrial Heavy District; - Schlichmayer's lands in Cell E, have a proposal for an amendment to the Land Use Bylaw for Industrial, Industrial Light District.
+- Jaroc Holdings Ltd. is proposing a Cannabis Cultivation and Cannabis Processing use in Cell B - Jaroc Holdings Ltd. has property at 235077, Range Road 284, and adjacent property 235095, Range Road 284 providing two entrances; - Jaroc Holdings Ltd. has redesignated their lands to Industrial, Industrial Heavy District; - Schlichmayer's lands in Cell C, have been redesignated to Industrial-Light District.